aaryaniitd/Customer_Churn_Prediction/README.md

 # Customer_Churn_Prediction
-To predict whether a customer will stay at a place permanently or not depending on various factors.
+### To predict whether a customer will stay at a place permanently or not depending on various factors.

+## Approach
 I cleaned the data, which is a major part of this code, using pandas and numpy inbuilt methods.

 Then I converted data into numerical format for the neural network (which will implement) to work.